22nd Annual Teens Kick Ash

 Youth Tobacco-Free Advocacy Conference

 Teens Kick Ash is intended to develop the next generation of tobacco-free advocates.
-Through hands-on training and team-building activities, middle and high school students from all over Ventura County learn about tobacco-related health risks and network with each other about how to effect positive change in their own healthy behaviors, in their schools, and within their communities.
-They will participate in workshops on various topics including advocacy, effective presentations, social media, video productions, and journalism.
-The conference teaches students about nicotine addiction and the tobacco industry’s marketing strategies to attract young people.
+Through hands-on training and team-building activities, middle and high school students from all over Ventura County learn about e-products and other tobacco-related health risks while networking with peers on how to effect positive change in their own behavior, in their schools, and within their communities.
+They will participate in workshops on various topics including advocacy, effective presentations, social media, video production, and journalistic writing.
+The conference teaches students about nicotine addiction and the e-product and tobacco industry’s marketing strategies to attract young people.
 The conference is presented annually by the Ventura County Office of Education’s department of Comprehensive Health and Prevention Programs.
-Meet our speaker below!

 Who Should Attend?

-Middle/high school student leaders and adult advisors involved in outreach projects and programs such as:
+Middle/high school students and adult advisors involved in outreach projects and programs such as:

 - Video Production

 - Friday Night Live/Club Live